 The government gives financial assistance (Early Years Pupil Premium - EYPP) to Early Years providers to support 3 and 4 year old children identified as coming from economically disadvantaged households and those who are in care or have been in care.
 We use this funding to provide additional targeted support for each eligible individual based on our assessment of his/her development level.

-In 2016, Paint Pots pooled it's EYPP funding across all our settings and put it towards the cost of training for all our staff in a music programme from Boogie Mites - a specialist Early Years music provider. www.boogiemites.co.uk As part of the package, we receive continuing access to Boogie Mites music catalogue.
+We have previously pooled our EYPP funding across all our settings and put it towards the cost of training for all our staff in a music programme from Boogie Mites - a specialist Early Years music provider. www.boogiemites.co.uk As part of the package, we continue to receive access to Boogie Mites music catalogue.
 Our teams deliver a programme of activities for all our children focused on developing a sense of rhythm, movement, language, emotional and social skills.
 For children needing additional language support, we have seen improvements in their capabilities.